- 3 years

 For further details and information on external scholarships visit the Scholarships section

-Graduates will have a firm grasp of accounting and financial management disciplines that should place them in a good position to pursue a career in accounting, finance, business, banking, consulting, media and other industries.
-Students who attain a first or upper second will be well-placed to embark on postgraduate study.
-The School of Finance and Management Studies (SFM) maintains close links with employers in the United Kingdom and its focus regions; the Research Centre for Global Finance in SFM has solid international links with multinational firms, governments and multilateral financial institutions.
-We expect that many of our graduates will move into manufacturing, banking, finance, consulting, media, and other industries.
+Graduates will have a firm grasp of accounting and financial management disciplines that should place them in a good position to pursue a career in accounting, banking, auditing, investments, taxation and other finance-related strategic roles in business.
+Students who attain a first or upper second class degree will be well-placed to embark on postgraduate study.
+The School of Finance and Management Studies maintains close links with employers in the United Kingdom and its focus regions; the Centre for Global Finance has solid international links with multinational firms, governments and multilateral financial institutions.

 - Bank of Tokyo-Mitsubishi UFJ